-On Canyon trail you head deep into the canyon.
+On the Canyon trail, you head deep into the canyon.
 Fall leaves were still scattered along the trail providing amazing color against the lush redwoods.
 The trail climbs then drops down to a small stream to cross then back up more switchbacks.
 Until here we had only run into 1 other set of hikers.
 So nice to have the park almost to ourselves!
 The terrain started to change.
-Less redwoods more scrub, oaks and manzanitas.
+Fewer redwoods more scrub, oaks and manzanitas.
 The dirt also became more sandy toward the top.
 From the highest point on the hike, 1,270 ft up, you can see the canyon below and the tops of the forest.
 We happened to be there on a clear day and could see all the way out to the ocean!
 Love when we get forest AND ocean views!

 We could see where the park started based on the treeline and it felt like we were hiking for a while.
 We had been.
 Looked at the AllTrails app and we were past the ‘halfway’ mark.
-The 9.5 mile hike ended up being 11.2 miles…don’t tell the hubs! 🙂 Thankful for snacks and gorgeous views we kept hiking and looking for Indian trail.
+The 9.5-mile hike ended up being 11.2 miles…don’t tell the hubs! 🙂 Thankful for snacks and gorgeous views we kept hiking and looking for Indian trail.

 Indian Trail to Olmo Fire Road

-Our time on Indian trail was short.
+Our time on the Indian trail was short.
 Then our time on Olmo Fire Road was short.
 The views from up here were amazing!
-We could see the canyon below, the forest canopy, ocean in the distance and all the way across the canyon to where we had been hiking just a short time before!
+We could see the canyon below, the forest canopy, the ocean in the distance, and all the way across the canyon to where we had been hiking just a short time before!
 It was crazy to pop out in the sunshine and wide open to see all of these views!
 On Olmo Fire Road you are bordering private property.
 The sign said it was a tree farm.
 Nice place for a tree farm!